Classroom Kindness Elf Ideas & Freebie

 Ok, so I must admit...I was nervous about jumping on the "Elf" bandwagon.
 After all, do students really need one more reason to lose their minds get excited this time of year?
 Finally I decided that the answer is YES!
 My first graders are at an age where magic and mystery fill the season and I wanted to create special memories for them.
 I decided to add a twist to my visitor's purpose and have been using him to help implement random acts of kindness each day.

-******** This post has been updated since the original to include tons of ideas from the last few years of using a classroom kindness elf.
-Although his name may have changed (last year was Elvin D. Elf), the joy remains and I can now say for sure this is one on MY favorite parts of the year, as well as my students.
+******** This post has been updated to include ideas from the last several years of using a classroom kindness elf, along with some shopping ideas (affiliate links) for some of my favorite accessories for Elvin D Elf.
+I can now say for sure this is one on MY favorite parts of the year!

 Delivery

 Each year I like to plan a special frozen delivery which usually requires the help of a team mate.
 Last year the speech teacher acted as my special helper by delivering the package.
 I had placed it in the freezer the night before (next to peppermint ice cream of course!) and then again in the freezer at work.
-The "frozen" package arrived from the North Pole nice and cold.
+The "frozen" package arrived from the North Pole nice and cold, complete with glitter snowflake confetti

 Acts of Kindness & Elf Antics

-My plan is always to leave one note each day with an act of kindness (treat, writing task, cleaning, kind words, etc.).
+My plan is always to leave one note each day with an act of kindness or a little treat (gift for others, writing task, cleaning, kind words, etc.).
 BUT, I usually have waaaaay too much fun and the elf moves around a little extra.
-My poor co-workers are probably over my obsession with Jack/Elvin D Elf but I just can't help it!
+My poor co-workers are probably over my obsession with Elvin D Elf but I just can't help it!
 The squeals of excitement are SO worth it.

 Elf Sized Accessories